A Record That Refuses to Behave

 Hellfire is not an easy listen.
 It won't play nicely in the background.
 It demands something from you and doesn't apologize for it.
 I find that kind of demand increasingly scarce and increasingly welcome.

 I've been playing it on and off for months now and it hasn't settled into something comfortable.
-I'm not sure it's supposed to.
-I'm not sure that's a problem.
+It's not supposed to.
+That's not a problem.

 I'll take that evidence.
 I'll take it and play the record again.